Create your first Java-based simulation

 • Java, Kotlin, and Scala SDKs

-This guide uses Java and the Maven-based Gatling bundle.
+This guide uses the Java SDK with the Maven wrapper.
 Gatling recommends that developers use the Java SDK unless they are already experienced with Scala or Kotlin.
 Java is widely taught in CS courses, requires less CPU for compiling, and is easier to configure in Maven and Gradle.
 You can adapt the steps to your development environment using reference documentation links provided throughout the guide.

 Sign up for Gatling Enterprise Cloud